Georgia Platts is the author of BroadBlogs.

 I also learned about “the social construction of reality.”
 Turns out, humans have very few instincts — a general need for food and sex, for instance — but how those needs manifest varies greatly from culture to culture.

 And as it turns out, sexism puts a real damper on women’s sexual interest and enjoyment.

 Hmmmm, sex is socially constructed?

 While there is a physical reality “out there,” what it means to people is made up in different ways in different times and places.

 I am also interested in relationships and how women and men get along — or fail to — when they are raised in very different ways.
 (Through those very different ways gender is socially constructed.)

 Social justice issues are also very important to me, whether gender, race, class, LGBTQ… Here I’m especially interested in how the ideas of the privileged and powerful become dominant and seem like “reality” while the perspectives of the disempowered and underprivileged disappear — often from themselves.
 (Remember, women often support policies that oppress them.)

 When I’m not blogging I enjoy reading, biking, painting (oil), and hanging out with my Women’s Spirituality Group.
 Oh, and I’m a political junkie.
 So not surprisingly, I’m involved with various social justice groups, including RESULTS (anti-poverty: helping people to help themselves) and Common Cause (getting the corrupting influence of money out of politics).

-I live in San Jose with my husband, Rob, and my cat, Ms. Felix.
+I live in the San Francisco Bay Area with my husband, Rob, and my cat, Ms. Felix.